How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 Kohya sd-scripts installation follows the standard process.
 Clone from GitHub, install requirements, configure Accelerate for single-machine training with fp16 precision, and install additional dependencies like tensorflow-rocm and onnxruntime-rocm as detailed in the SD 1.5 guide.

-The critical SDXL-specific fix involves editing ./sd-scripts/library/sdxl_train_util.py.
+The critical SDXL LoRA training AMD-specific fix involves editing ./sd-scripts/library/sdxl_train_util.py.
 Open this file and locate the TOKENIZER1_PATH and TOKENIZER2_PATH variables near the top.
 Change both to "openai/clip-vit-large-patch14".
-The default path for TOKENIZER2_PATH points to "laion/CLIP-ViT-bigG-14-laion2B-39B-b160k" which cannot be reliably located, causing training to fail with tokenizer errors.
+The default path for TOKENIZER2_PATH points to "laion/CLIP-ViT-bigG-14-laion2B-39B-b160k" which cannot be reliably located, causing SDXL LoRA training AMD to fail with tokenizer errors.

 Storage requirements increase for SDXL.
 The base SDXL model weighs 6-7GB.
 Training datasets at 1024x1024 consume more space than 512x512 datasets.
 Cache files grow proportionally to resolution.
 Budget 150-200GB minimum for comfortable SDXL training workflows with multiple experiments.